ati-ia/ft-data-viewer/README.md

 This PC program presents live F/T data from an ATI force/torque sensor in a graphical interface.
 F/T Data Viewer also allows the user to bias (zero/tare) sensor data, read the Status code, change units, apply sensor settings, and log data to a `.CSV` file.

+Only the installer is provided.
+Source code is not provided for F/T Data Viewer.
+ATI *does* provide source code and example code snippets for other, simpler software.
+See "Other Resources" below.

 Latest version: v2.1.0

 ## Download